 - REWIN Projects BV

 Role of RaM in the project

 The focus of RaM’s work in Smart Tooling is on autonomous inspection of industrial pipelines.
 Typical inspection tasks are locating defects and deformations, and verifying the wall thickness.
-Pipelines with turns, splits, or with sections with varying diameter cannot be inspected by a PIG (Pipeline Inspection Gauge).
+Pipelines with turns, splits, or with sections with varying diameters cannot be inspected by a PIG (Pipeline Inspection Gauge).
 Currently, the whole inspection process of such pipes is performed manually by technicians, but the technician doesn’t fit inside these pipes and thus the pipe is inspected from the outside.
-However, the pipe may be covered with isolation layers which need to be removed first, only to discover that there are no damages (e.g. rust) beneath the isolation layers.
+However, the pipe may be covered with isolation layers that need to be removed first, only to discover that there are no damages (e.g. rust) beneath the isolation layers.

 The solution RaM is working on is a robot that can be placed inside the pipe to carry out the inspection.
 This way, the technicians only have to check and repair the points of interest that the robot detected.